Census experts find no political influence in state totals - NewsBreak

 This was the first head count in which the Census Bureau used administrative records from the IRS, Social Security Administration and others to fill in missing details about households lacking information.
 After reviewing studies on their use before the 2020 count, a task force member said he was unable to conclude whether using administrative records is more accurate than having census takers gather information about homes’ residents.

-Two other panels of outside experts also are reviewing the quality of census data, and early next year the Census Bureau plans to release its own study of how good a job it did.
+Two other panels of outside experts also are reviewing the quality of census data, and the Census Bureau plans to release its own study of how good a job it did early next year.

-One of the panels of outside experts, overseen by The National Academy of Sciences Committee on National Statistics, is expected to provide a much more detailed assessment.
+One of the panels of outside experts, overseen by The National Academy of Sciences Committee on National Statistics, is expected to provide a much more detailed assessment, including the quality of demographic data on race and Hispanic origin.

-That group should also look at why so many people didn't answer questions on the form in 2020, whether there were increases in undercounts of Blacks, Hispanics and children in 2020 and how administrative records were used to fill in gaps about households that didn't answer their census forms, the task force said.
+That group should also look at why so many people didn't answer questions on the form in 2020, whether there were increases in undercounts of Blacks, Hispanics and children in 2020 and how administrative information like records from the IRS and Social Security Administration were used to fill in gaps about households that didn't answer their census forms, the task force said.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP